 This is not conventional stuff, then, but Clips feels suited to the task it’s designed for, and meaningfully different from the competition.
 And even if you do usually head towards more traditional video editors, Clips is worth a download, because it might make you ‘think different’ about the way you approach short-form video.

-• Best social media video editor for Android
+The best social media editor for Android

 There’s an immediacy about ActionDirector that makes it feel ideally suited to super-fast edits for social media – or rough cuts using footage shot on your phone that will later be worked on more fully using desktop software.